Looking for sponsors?

 ETR/001 THE ALAN WINNER ACADEMY

 "We are looking for a sponsor.
 The Alan Winner Academy was established in 1985.
 It is a sports academy teaching the discipline of Chinese Martial Art with classes from Monday to Friday 4.00pm to 10.00pm for all ages.
 It currently has about a hundred students.
 Given the number of years, we have become an integral part of our local community in Acton, Chiswick and Ealing.
 Through his teaching Alan provides much needed guidance to youngsters from underprivileged backgrounds, to adults who are dealing with personal or physical problems and to the general public - it's a great way to stay healthy.
 But also Alan provides the highest level of coaching to make the selection for the national team.
 For the past twenty-seven years we were based at Acton Swimming Baths, where we had exclusive use of a small but lovely training room.
 Although this room was half the size of a competition area, we still managed to get numerous first places in the British Nationals, third and fifth in the European Wushu Championships and twelfth and seventeenth in the World.
-As from December 4th, 2011, our training room at Acton Swimming Baths will no longer be available to us as they are closing the centre for redevelopment.
+Our training room at Acton Swimming Baths is no longer be available to us as they are closing the centre for redevelopment.
 We have finally found a location which would be perfect for the Academy to continue.
 Now we are faced with the question of how to fund the new place.
 It is a scouts' hut on Popes Lane put up for sale by The Southfield Trust.
 The location is on a main road, so it would quickly become a local hot spot.
 We are determined to keep the tradition of The Alan Winner Academy alive as it is unique in its field.
 There is no other place in the world that combines all the different disciplines: Meditation, Chi Gong, Tai Chi, Wing Chun kung fu, Shaolin Kickboxing (Sanshou), Wushu International and floor gymnastics under one roof.
 And Alan, having reached the stage of Grand Master at the age of fifty-four has a wealth of knowledge acquired since the age of eight when he started in the competitive world of swimming".
 Contact: Alan Winner, Founder.
 Address: Acton Swimming Baths, Salisbury Street, London W3 8NW.
 Tel.: 0208 995 7717.
 E-mail:

 alanwinner@thealanwinneracademy.com.